It’s not easy being married to a writer.

 3. Marital relations and their writing ‘ups and downs’ will become interlinked.
 When their writing is going well you can expect good times, kisses and smiles.
 When their writing is not going so well you can expect tension, tears and tantrums.

 4. When your writer emerges from fantasy world the best thing you can do is get them a hot, sweet drink, sit them down somewhere quiet and offer them a little food.
-Your writer needs to acclimatise to reality slowly.
+Your writer needs to acclimatize to reality slowly.
 During this delicate time moaning at your bleary eyed writer about the state of the washing, the empty food cupboards and lack of ironing will cause immediate marital discord.

 5. Accept the fact that your writer cannot read a book without commenting loudly on the plot, characters and the ending.
 You may want to read in bed quietly after a hard day’s work, which is great, however writers cannot keep book thoughts to themselves.
 Face it you are going to be interrupted and disturbed during bedtime reading.
 Try getting some ear plugs.